 Big Sur Oyster Bar at South Point is only open from 11 am to 1 am every day.
 It is an open kitchen design where you see the food being made in front of your eyes.

 The open and airy ambiance is complimented by the beautiful design of the granite counters surrounding the bar.
-It is a venue fit for group dining, catching up after a movie at the casino, or general dining in a social scene.
+It is a venue fit for group dining, catching up after a movie at the casino, or if you like dining in a social scene.

 The menu is filled with flavorful delicacies like chicken carbonara.
 You get a free cup of clam chowder that goes great with all their offerings, from shrimps to clams, mussels, crabs, lobsters, and oysters.
 They also have sandwiches, wraps, and typical entrees like fish & chips and ahi tacos.

-Enjoy their bloody Mary oyster shooters as starts, as well as the pan-fried oysters that go for $16.
+Enjoy their bloody Mary oyster shooters as starters, as well as the pan-fried oysters.
 Specialties include the Louisiana gold seat oysters available on the dozen and half-dozen.
 Fresh oysters of the day are available; ask your server for a great recommendation.

 4. Shucks Tavern & Oyster Bar